geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 ### Chapters

 - **00:00:00 Company Update**
-  Tiny Box Pros are shipping this week.
+  TinyBox Pros are shipping this week.

 - **00:00:28 Drivers: AM and QCOM**
   Discussion on QCOM driver timeout issues